zac-schutt/KlaviyoSharp/docs/CONTRIBUTING.md

 - The account is required to have a list called `Sample Data List`, and this list needs to have Single opt-in enabled in it's settings.
 This can't be set with the API, but is required for testing profile subscriptions.
 - The account is required to have a flow.
 The welcome series flow is a great one for testing.

+## Framework Targeting

+This package targets both the NETStandard 2.0 and NET6.0 frameworks.
+This is because there are multiple Klaviyo fields that benefit from having the `DateOnly` class available.
+To maintain compatibility with older frameworks, the `KlaviyoDateOnly` class has been created with implicit conversions to and from `DateOnly`.
+This allows the `KlaviyoDateOnly` and `DateOnly` to be used interchangeably in client applications.

+Any code that needs to be compiled only for one framework should be wrapped in a `#if NET6_0` block.
+This will allow the code to compile for both frameworks, but only be included in the NET6.0 build.
+A note should also be added to [FRAMEWORK-DIFFERENCES.md](FRAMEWORK-DIFFERENCES.md) for any differences in the code.

+It should be rare that there are differences in the code used in the frameworks, and logic built on NetStandard 2.0 is always preferred.